[QODBC-Desktop] Connection string for ASP.Net

 How to: Connect to a QODBC Database Using ASP.NET

-You can use the SqlDataSource control to connect to any database that supports Open Database Connectivity (ODBC) by storing connection string information in the Web application's Web.config file and then referencing the connection string from your SqlDataSource control.
+You can use the SqlDataSource control to connect to any database that supports Open Database Connectivity (ODBC) by storing connection string information in the Web application's Web.
+Config the file and then reference the connection string from your SqlDataSource control.

-In the Configuration element, add a ConnectionStrings element if one does not already exist.
+In the Configuration element, add a ConnectionStrings component if one does not already exist.

-Create an added element as a child of the ConnectionStrings element, defining the following attributes:
+Create an added element as a child of the ConnectionStrings component, defining the following attributes:

-connectionString Assign the connection string that is required by the database you are connecting to, setting the appropriate driver, server name, and authentication information.
+connectionString Assign the connection string required by the database you are connecting to, setting the appropriate driver, server name, and authentication information.

 The connection string configuration will be similar to the following example.
-In this example, the connection string values are used to connect to QuickBooks by using an ODBC provider.
+In this example, the connection string values to connect to QuickBooks using an ODBC provider.

 To reference the ODBC connection string from a SqlDataSource control

-In the page in which you want to connect to the QODBC database, add a SqlDataSource control.
+On the page on which you want to connect to the QODBC database, add a SqlDataSource control.

 In the SqlDataSource control, specify the following properties:

-ConnectionString Set to the name of the connection string that you created in the Web.config file.
+ConnectionString Set the name of the connection string you created on the Web.
+Config file.

-ProviderName Set to the name of the provider that you specified in the Web.config file for the corresponding connection string.
+ProviderName Set the name of the provider you specified on the Web.
+Config file for the corresponding connection string.

 You can now bind other controls, such as the GridView control, to the SqlDataSource control

-I think it might be worthwhile at this point to make sure that IIS, QODBC, and QuickBooks can all talk to each other first before questioning ASP.NET connection types and connection strings.
+I think it might be worthwhile to make sure that IIS, QODBC, and QuickBooks can all talk to each other first before questioning ASP.NET connection types and strings.

 See: How to see QuickBooks data in an Internet Explorer Browser using Windows XP for the IIS/QODBC/QuickBooks setup requirements and a simple web example to test.